CZ-NIC/fred-docs/TypographicConventions.rst

 Authoring notes
 ---------------

-If turned on during the compilation of a deliverable, the text can contain authoring notes in the form of TODOs.
-These usually hold suggestions for new topics or notes about pending improvements.
+Authoring notes—or TODOs—usually hold suggestions for new topics or notes about pending improvements.
+The TODOs are visible in the text if their output is allowed in project configuration.

 .. todo:: This is an authoring note.
 The TODOs are turned on.

+If you cannot see a green frame here, the TODOs are turned off.

 Semantic markup overview
 ------------------------